singhkpratham/geocompr/05-geometry-operations.md

                          crs = st_crs(cycle_hire_osm_projected)$proj4string)
 ```

-Rasterization is a very flexible operation: the results depend not only on the nature of the template raster, but also on the type of input vector (e.g. points, polygons) and a variety arguments taken by the `rasterize()` function.
+Rasterization is a very flexible operation: the results depend not only on the nature of the template raster, but also on the type of input vector (e.g., points, polygons) and a variety of arguments taken by the `rasterize()` function.

-To illustrate this flexibility we will try three different approaches rasterization.
+To illustrate this flexibility we will try three different approaches to rasterization.
-First we create a raster representing the presence or absence of cycle hire points (known as presence/absence rasters).
+First, we create a raster representing the presence or absence of cycle hire points (known as presence/absence rasters).
-In this case `rasterize()` requires only one argument in addition to `x` and `y` (the aforementioned vector and raster objects): a value to be transferred to all non-empty cells specified by `field` (results illustrated Figure \@ref(fig:vector-rasterization1):B).
+In this case `rasterize()` requires only one argument in addition to `x` and `y` (the aforementioned vector and raster objects): a value to be transferred to all non-empty cells specified by `field` (results illustrated Figure \@ref(fig:vector-rasterization1)(B)).

 ```r
 ch_raster1 = rasterize(cycle_hire_osm_projected, raster_template, field = 1)
 ```

-The `fun` argument specifies summary statistics used to covert multiple observations in close proximity into associate cells in the raster object.
+The `fun` argument specifies summary statistics used to convert multiple observations in close proximity into associate cells in the raster object.
-By default `fun = "last"` is used but other options such as `fun = "count"` can be used,  in this case to count the number of cycle hire points in each grid cell (the results of this operation are illustrated in Figure \@ref(fig:vector-rasterization1):C).
+By default `fun = "last"` is used but other options such as `fun = "count"` can be used,  in this case to count the number of cycle hire points in each grid cell (the results of this operation are illustrated in Figure \@ref(fig:vector-rasterization1)(C)).

 ```r